digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

 ## Floppy disks use magnetism to encode binary data.
-- A flexible piece of plastic is coated in a magnetic substrate made up of microscopic particles.
+- A flexible piece of plastic is coated in a substrate consisting of magnetic-sensitive particles.
 - The computer:
-  - **Writes** data by applying an electromagnetic field to particles.
+  - **Writes** data to disk by applying an electromagnetic field to particles.
 Direction "Up" = 1 and Direction "Down" = 0
   - **Reads** data using a sensitive electromagnetic head that detects variance in directions amd translates to binary information.

 ---